vtex/faststore/docs/wip/what-is-gatsby.md

 ### Extensible architecture

-Gatsby is made more flexible and extensible thanks to its plugin-based ecosystem.
-Thousands of plugins can be found on the Gatsby [website] (https://www.gatsbyjs.com/plugins).
-When diving deeper into our new way of building stores, you'll find out more about VTEX plugins.
+For building more complex websites, Gatsby provides thousands of plugins on its [Plugin Library](https://www.gatsbyjs.com/plugins) that lets you modularize your site customizations into specific functionalities.

+Additionally, thanks to its plugin-based ecosystem, Gatsby allows you to add new functionalities to your website, making it even more flexible and extensible.

 ### High customization level